kaiqichee/web-development/lab9/README.md

-Practice in Handlebars and routes.
+Practice in Handlebars, CSS, and JS scripts.